Celtic F.C. Women: Stadium and facilities

 Celtic had used East Kilbride's K-Park Training Academy as their home ground since 2015.

 From its inception in 2007, the team trained at the newly built Lennoxtown Training Centre outside Glasgow.
 In 2019, Celtic announced plans to redevelop their older Barrowfield training ground near Celtic Park for use by their youth academy and the women's team, including an indoor pitch and a matchday venue, augmenting the Lennoxtown base which would continue to be used by the men's first team squad.

 In July 2021, it was announced that the Women's team (as well as the men's B-team) would play the majority of their home fixtures in 2021–22 at Airdrie's Penny Cars Stadium.

 In September 2024, the club announced the permanent move for the women’s team from the Albert Bartlett Stadium in Airdrie to New Douglas Park in Hamilton.
 This move comes after the women’s team qualified for the UEFA Women’s Champions League and their home in Airdrie did not meet the UEFA requirements.
 The club also explained this move is a pivotal step in the continued development of the women’s team.
 The move also presents a great opportunity for the club to enhance the match day experience.

+For the 2026/27 season the club announced that all home matches for the season will be played at the Kirkintilloch Community Sports Complex.